jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 knowledgeable about open source.
 Despite this understanding, few use more advanced and reliable security practices to validate that code suggestions from AI coding tools are secure.
 Only 24\.8% used software composition analysis (SCA) to verify the security of code suggestions from AI tools.
-Increased velocity would likely increase the speed at which unsafe open source components are accepted into code.Because AI coding systems use reinforcement learning algorithms to improve and tune results, when users accept insecure open source components embedded in suggestions, the AI systems are more likely to label those components as secure even if this is not the case.
-This risks the creation of a feedback loop where developers accept insecure open source suggestions from AI tools and then those suggestions are not scanned, poisoning not only their organizations application code base but the recommendation systems for the AI systems themselves.The potential for this dynamic was reinforced by the Stanford research which found that AI coding tools suggested insecure libraries that lacked the context of the application requirements.
+Increased velocity would likely increase the speed at which unsafe open source components are accepted into code.

+Because AI coding systems use reinforcement learning algorithms to improve and tune results, when users accept insecure open source components embedded in suggestions, the AI systems are more likely to label those components as secure even if this is not the case.
+This risks the creation of a feedback loop where developers accept insecure open source suggestions from AI tools and then those suggestions are not scanned, poisoning not only their organization’s application code base but the recommendation systems for the AI systems themselves.

+The potential for this dynamic was reinforced by the Stanford research which found that AI coding tools suggested insecure libraries that lacked the context of the application requirements.
 Then developers accepted the suggestions, trusting the AI tools rather than reading the documentation for the suggested components.
 The general, battle\-tested pattern of code auditing and research appears to be breaking down in the AI coding process.